cifro-codes/macer/README.md

 may want to (1) use seedpass and/or (2) use paper/digital backups.
 Using paper
 backups is likely the better options for most people (unfortunately).
-In both cases, the basic technique is the same, generate and store the output of `macer -d bip39-24 -t example.com -u user > test_pass`.
-Then after firmware update, run `macer -d bip39-24 -t example.com -u user | diff test_pass -`.
+In both cases, the basic technique is the same, generate and store the output of `macer -f bip39-24 -t example.com -u user > test_pass`.
+Then after firmware update, run `macer -f bip39-24 -t example.com -u user | diff test_pass -`.
 If nothing is output by `diff`, then macer passwords will not change.
 Otherwise, you must use your seedpass or paper/digital backups to migrate all passwords to their new versions.